SiyuanYan1/Derm1M/README.md

 # Derm1M
-one million image-text pairs for dermatology
+One million image-text pairs for dermatology